wangziqi2013/wangziqi2013.github.io/_posts/2018-05-28-Hybrid-Norec.markdown

 committed.
 The last purpose of the commit counter is to indicate an "unstable" state of the snapshot, and hence prevent new transactions from beginning.
 New transactions take a snapshot of the counter, and if a commit is currently going on, the new transaction will not begin.

+The commit counter in NORec is a 64 bit integer consisting of two parts.
+The lowest bit of the integer serves as the "locked" bit.
+If it is set, then a commit is currently being processed.
+All remaining bits comprise the version counter, which counts the number of commits (excluding the current one if the lowest bit is set) that have taken place.